Coast Guard, DHS.

 This policy applies to the following ships, which are subject to the amendments to chapter V:

-1. U.S.-flag ships of 150 or more gross tons that engage on international voyages.
+1. U.S.-flag ships of 150 or more gross tonnage that engage on international voyages.

 2. U.S.-flag ships certificated solely for service on the Great Lakes and the St. Lawrence River as far east as a straight line drawn from Cap de Rosiers to West Point, Anticosti Island, and, on the north side of Anticosti Island, the 63rd Meridian.